Autoimmune polyendocrine syndrome type 1: Cause

 APS-1 is caused by a mutation in the AIRE gene, encoding a protein called autoimmune regulator.
 This is found on the 21q22.3 chromosome location, hence chromosome 21.
 The AIRE gene may be affected by any of at least 186 mutations.
 APS-1 may be inherited in an autosomal recessive manner.

 Different mutations are more common in different geographic regions.
 R139X is a common mutation in Sardinia.
 R257* is a common mutation in Finland.
 Both of these mutations are nonsense mutations: the asterisk and the "X" both indicate a stop codon.
 A 13-base-pair deletion in the AIRE gene, c.967-979del13bp, has been identified in APS-1 patients in Norway, Britain and North America.

-Pathophysiology
+Mechanism

 APS-1 is due to problems with immune tolerance.
 APS-1 causes considerable reactions with both interferon omega and interferon alpha.
 There may also be a reaction against interleukin 22.
 This leads to damage to endocrine organs.
 Common problems include hypercalcaemia and nephrocalcinosis (due to a lack of calcitonin from the thyroid), and pituitary problems (such as growth hormone deficiency).
 Antibodies against NLRP5 may lead to hypoparathyroidism.